ojitha/ojitha.github.io/notes/rdbms.md

 desc limit 20;
 ```

-After find the query id from the above, find the query summary details
+After finding the query ID from the above, find the query summary details.

 ```sql
 select * from SVL_QUERY_SUMMARY s